Join our newsletter for updates and exclusive content!

 80/20 Hardware

 Bolts and T-nuts.
-That is all the hardware you need to know (mostly) to work with extruded aluminum.
+That is all the hardware that you will need to know (mostly) to work with extruded aluminum.
 T-nuts go into the channels of the extruded aluminum profile and the connector is secured via a bolt though the connector and into the T-nut.

 There are two types of T-nuts, shown below.
 Roll in and slide in.
 Roll in T-nuts (top, silver) are more expensive but offer more forgiveness in that if you forget to insert them into a channel and it becomes captivated, you can roll it in.
 Slide in t-nuts (bottom, black) are cheaper, but need to be “pre loaded” into channels before constructing.